 The city of Akishima was announced as the City of Cricket in West Kanto in 2014.
-Things have progressed quickly and Akishima has already begun hosting a Japan Cup competition and played host to matches featuring touring teams against the Japan National team.
+Things progressed quickly and soon after Akishima began hosting a Japan Cup competition and has played host to matches featuring touring teams against the Japan National team.

-The West Kanto Hurricanes are the representative team for the region and are competing in the Japan Premier League this year.
+The West Kanto Hurricanes are the representative team for the region and compete in the Japan Premier League.

-The Akishima Junior Cricket Club was started in 2015 and is growing in popularity.
-The club entered the 2015 National Under 15 tournament and performed admirably.
-The club is a regular participant in the Under 15 league in 2016.
+The Akishima Aviators Junior Cricket Club was started in 2015 and is growing in popularity.
+The club now fields teams in the Japan U19 and U15 leagues as well as the Japan Cup.

-All of the Akishima junior club players have come through the Cricket Blast program, which has been very successful in Akishima.
-In 2015 alone more than 50 kids have taken part in Cricket Blast in Akishima.
+All of the Akishima junior club players have come through the Cricket Blast program, which has been very successful for the city of Akishima.
+In 2019 more than 50 kids have taken part in Cricket Blast in Akishima.

 There are also regular school visits all year in Akishima, giving kids in the area a taste of cricket for the first time.

-The new “Cricket-bu” (Akishima junior high cricket club) was inaugurated in 2016 and the club practises two nights a week.
+The “Cricket-bu” (Akishima junior high cricket club) was inaugurated in 2016 and the club practises three nights a week.

 West Kanto is the unofficial home of Women’s cricket and the official home of University cricket in Kanto.
-Akishima and Ome host at least half the Women’s League and University League matches.
+Akishima and Ome host Women’s League and University League matches.
 With greater access to facilities in the future the West Kanto Cricket Association look forward to support Women’s cricket and University cricket even further in the coming years.

-Clubs in West Kanto are asked to provide volunteers for the Cricket Blast, which in 2016 is running once a month on Sundays (on the morning of Japan Cup matches).
+Clubs in West Kanto are asked to provide volunteers for the Cricket Blast programme.
 These volunteers are helping to develop the new generation of players in West Kanto.

 Shizuka Miyaji Selected for FairBreak Invitational 2023Read More